bmeviauac01/datadriven/docs/lecture-notes/di/index.md

 * __Dependencies will be based on abstractions/interfaces__
 * __Classes will no longer instantiate their dependencies themselves__

-Let's jump right into the code of the improved solution and analyze the differences:
+Let's jump right into the code of the improved solution and then analyze the differences:

 ```csharp
 public class ToDoService